 These are fine quartets, with some very beautiful writing.
 I was particularly taken by the many violin duets; they really give character to the music.

-These quartets are available in at least two versions.
-My CD is titled The Two String Quartets by the Flesch Quartet on the ASV label, which also contains a Sonata for Two Violins.
+The quartets are available in at least two versions, both available on Amazon US and UK.
+My review CD is titled The Two String Quartets by the Flesch Quartet on the ASV label, which also contains a Sonata for Two Violins.
 There is another version, on Naxos titled String Quartets 1 & 2 – String Trio by the Tippett Quartet.
-This is considerably cheaper than the Flesch.